 - A steward to manage the community, to make sure that everyone is implicated in the daily life and daily tasks on site.
 This includes the management of food stocks, of wood provision, of trash, all with an environmentally conscious approach.
 The steward will be in charge of organising and keeping rotas, and leading meetings and discussions to facilitate working and living together.

-- A volunteer social worker to follow individual cases of people in the house.
+- A volunteer case worker to follow individual cases of people in the house.
 This means knowing the array of services available in the vicinity and ensuring that everyone's need (in terms of medical attention, legal advice and administrative situation) are being addressed by a professional.
 This involves keeping trace of cases and helping in taking appointments and attending them.

-- A maintenance volunteer to help in fixing things around the farm.
-As the collective will have around 20 people on the farm site, we expect to regularly have things that need fixing.
+- A maintenance volunteer to help in fixing things around the house.
+As the collective will have around 20 people on the house site, we expect to regularly have things that need fixing.
 We have a full workshop will all the tools and machinery that could be needed, so the maintenance volunteer can use them, and make sure that they are well kept.
 That person is also welcome to lead activities to teach practical skills to people on site, to encourage people fixing things themselves.

 The refugees welcomed on site are coming from many different countries and speak a myriad of languages.
 This diversity requires a lot of flexibility, and a will to learn.
 We work in a truly multicultural environment.
 Living in a community with refugees who have had a difficult past can also be a heavy emotional toll.
 Volunteers must be resilient and prepared to work in an intense environment.